ariafatah0711/HPone/README.md

 ## 📄 License

-Proyek ini dilisensikan di bawah GNU General Public License v3.0 (GPL-3.0).
-Lihat berkas `LICENSE`.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the `LICENSE` file.